-Section 172 of the Companies Act 2006 ("S172") requires Mpac's Directors to act in good faith and in the way that they consider to be most likely to promote the success of the Company for the benefit of its members as a whole and, in doing so, to have regard to the interests of other stakeholders.
-The Directors should also consider the desirability of maintaining high standards of business conduct, the need to act fairly between members of the Company and the likely long-term consequences of their decisions.
+Section 172(1) of the Companies Act 2006 ("S172") requires the Directors' to act in good faith and in the way that they consider to be most likely to promote the success of the Company for the benefit of its members as a whole and, in doing so, to have regard to the interests of other stakeholders.
+The Directors should also consider the desirability of maintaining high standards of business conduct, the need to act fairly between members of the Company, the impact of the Company's operations on the community and the environment and the likely long-term consequences of their decisions.